 People typically think of tortillas as thin flour shells for tacos and other Mexican dishes.
-The tortilla comes from Spain, where it’s considered an omelette.
+Surprising, the tortilla hails from Spain, where it’s considered an omelette.

 The Spanish omelette is found at bars and restaurants throughout the capital city.
-While it’s one of the most common dishes in Madrid, it’s also one of the most diverse.
+While it’s one of the most common dishes in Madrid on one of the most popular foods in Spain, it’s also one of the most diverse.
 Every establishment you go to serve up their own take on the tortilla.